Inverted narcissist is not a widely known term. Below, there are some traits that explain the behavior of an inverted narcissist.

 As a result, an inverted narcissist will intentionally seek to form a relationship with a narcissist, who can help them develop the self-identity they lack.
 As such, an inverted narcissist will often feel powerful and useful when they comply with the strict rules of their partner.

-Psychotherapy is the main treatment method and the goal of therapy is to help the person become more active and independent while learning how to build healthy relationships.
+Psychotherapy is the main treatment method and the goal of therapy is to help the person become more active and independent while learning how to form healthy relationships.